 The Differences Between HSV-1 and HSV-2

 Herpes is a contagious virus spread from one person to another.
 It’s an incurable condition that may present outbreaks of ulcers around the mouth or genitals from time to time.
 Cold sores and genital herpes are both members of the Herpesviridae family of DNA viruses, so they share many of the same characteristics and symptoms, including recurring infections and painful sores.
 However, each condition is caused by a different strain of the herpes simplex virus (HSV) Herpes simplex virus type 1 (HSV-1) is a highly contagious infection known mainly for causing cold sores around the mouth.
 The Centers for Disease Control and Prevention (CDC) estimates that about 47.8% of Americans aged 14 to 49 have HSV-1, though many never develop symptoms.
 A tingling or burning sensation marks the first sign a cold sore outbreak is about to erupt around the mouth and lips.
 Cold sores tend to cause pain and discomfort for seven to ten days until they burst, scab, and heal.
 Herpes simplex virus type 2 (HSV-2) is the form of herpes most likely to affect the genitals.
 This type of herpes is usually transmitted through intimate contact and isn’t quite as common as HSV-1; it impacts about 12% of American adults.
 These painful sores eventually break open and may cause flu-like symptoms.
 After the first outbreak, recurring genital herpes outbreaks tend to heal within three to seven days.
 The number of outbreak periods may even decrease over time.
 It was once believed that only HSV-1 caused cold sores and only HSV-2 caused genital herpes, but that generalized statement is no longer true.
-Research now shows that up to 42% of genital herpes in females is actually caused by HSV-1, not HSV-2.
+Research now shows that more than 30% of genital herpes in females is actually caused by HSV-1, not HSV-2.